alf-tool/alf-doc/doc/blog/2013-10-21-relations-as-first-class-citizen.md

 data visibility and privacy requirements.
-Interesting enough, you can check that the compilation involves only one SQL query sent to the underlying DBMS, resulting in important performance improvements compared to other approaches relying on an `if/then/else` statement in the host language.
+Interesting enough, you can check that the compilation involves only one SQL query sent to the underlying DBMS, resulting in important performance improvements compared to other approaches relying on an `if/then/else` statement in the host language (especially when the latter is much slower than the DBMS engine itself, e.g. Ruby vs. a DBMS engine implemented in C).

 Similarly, even when involving complex data types and collections, most query plans involve a _constant_ number of SQL queries, avoiding the 'N+1 queries'